-So in the amount of time it would take to play 1 whole note, you could also play 2 half notes, 4 quarter notes, 8 eighth notes, 12 eighth note triplets, and so on.
+So in the amount of time it would take to play 1 whole note in a typical measure, you could also play 2 half notes, 4 quarter notes, 8 eighth notes, and 16 sixteenth notes.

 Tempo is the speed of a piece of music.
 This is measured in beats per minute, usually quarter notes.
 A metronome (a device that generates a pulse) is a good tool for establishing the tempo of a song.
 You can set most metronomes to play the different subdivisions (quarter notes, eighth notes, etc.) at any particular tempo.